timurista/css-architecture/README.md

 ```

 ## Enduring CSS
 Takes a lot from BEM styling but uses the idea of a context space as a prefix.
-The context would look like `sw-Block___element`.
-So in Card.jsx in the referalls and authorizations app, say you have a link, then you'd represent it like this: `ra-Card__link`.
+However, the modifiers are removed and instead replaced with the idea of a variant.
+And instead of Block Element, we use instead Component_Node-variant.
+So the class would follow this convention `ns-Component_Node-variant`.

+* ns : The micro-namespace (always lower-case)
+* -Component: The Component name (always upper camel-case)
+* _Node: The child node of a component (always upper camel-case preceded by an underscore)
+* -variant: The optional variant of a node (always lower-case and preceded by a hyphen)

+ If you have a cardlist label node inside a card, you would look to the containing component (works nicely with react class syntax).
+So you might have `sw-Card_Label`.

+## What would a variant be?
+It is optinoal and only used when there are slight variations between two nodes.
+For example you might two labels but they differ in terms of background color and text color.
+You might do `sw-Card_Label-primary` and `sw-Card_Label-secondary.`

 **The ten commandments of Enduring CSS**
 1. Thou shalt have a single source of truth for all key selectors